Our in-house matchmaker Danielle weighs in on how to take this pseudo-holiday as an invitation to stop using ‘single’ as a four letter word.

 So what can we do about this persistent stigma and the word “single” being flung at people like a grenade?
 The basic basic is to show respect for whatever status people identify with and to not assume that all people who are unpaired are desperately clawing at walls for a mate.
 As a dating professional, my personal rule of thumb is not to reach out to people about matchmaking — if they want to come to me, they know where to find me.
 Being single is not a disease to be cured.

 We can also stop letting our biases about singledom inform our choices about how we treat our unpartnered friends and family.
-Maybe your aunt at a holiday dinner, asking who you are dating with a worried expression, could laugh goodnaturedly when you reply “Bradley Cooper”.
-Maybe instead of being put at the “singles table” at a wedding, you get seated with your friends who are coupled.
+Maybe your aunt at a holiday dinner, asking who you are dating with a worried expression, could laugh good-naturedly when you reply “Bradley Cooper”.
+Maybe instead of being put at the “singles table” at a wedding, you get seated with your actual friends who happen to be coupled.

 When we start to respect that being single can be an intentional, chosen identity, our tone and language will naturally change to meet that paradigm.
 If “singles” are well on the path to empowering themselves, let’s be partners and champions of that.